Brindle, fawn, brown, red, black

 Noble, courageous, even-tempered, and utterly loyal, the Doberdane is a versatile and incredibly smart dog.
 They’re great as family pets, provided you don’t have any toddlers running around.
-These dogs can be trained to perform jobs and even excel at therapy work thanks to their friendly dispositions and calm, empathic nature.
-But if you’re going to add one of these wonderful canines to your family, make sure you have plenty of space and time to provide the excessive levels of exercise that this breed requires.
+The Doberdane can be trained to perform jobs and even excel at therapy work thanks to their friendly dispositions and calm, empathic nature.
+But if you’re going to add one of these wonderful Doberman Pinscher & Great Dane Mixes to your family, make sure you have plenty of space and time to provide the excessive levels of exercise that this breed requires.

 Featured Image Credit: Kamisovec, Shutterstock

 - Things to Know When Owning a Doberdane: